Las Casillas, Talanga

 LAS CASILLAS’ MICRO-FINANCE SOLUTION:

 In 2016, Global Brigades helped Las Casillas to establish their community bank.
 The bank has 15 female and 6 male shareholder, and the members meet in the bank’s own every month.
 They are able to offer loans and savings accounts to community members, so that families can plan and stabilize their finances.
-This is especially beneficial for farmers, so that they are able to take out loans before planting season, and pay them back after the harvest.
+This is especially beneficial for farmers so that they can take out loans before planting season and pay them back after the harvest.
 Loans allow many subsistence farmers to now sell crops and not just use them for consumption.

 LAS CASILLAS’ BUSINESS SOLUTION: